xcono/views/plan.md

 ## 1. Purpose and Scope

-- **Objective**: Provide a minimal, stable integration layer that enables composing pages from UI blocks backed by configurable data queries, prioritizing alias‑first data shaping.
+- **Objective**: Provide a minimal, stable integration layer that enables composing pages from UI blocks backed by configurable data queries, using direct data flow from Supabase to shadcn-svelte components.
-- **Alias‑First Principle**: Produce final field names at the data edge (PostgREST with aliases) so the UI receives ready‑to‑render keys with no ad‑hoc transformations inside components.
+- **Direct Data Flow Principle**: Supabase responses are passed directly to UI components without intermediate normalization.
+Alias-first select ensures proper field naming at the PostgREST level.
 - **Out of Scope**: Building a complex UI framework, designing a custom ORM/DSL beyond a small declarative query shape, or moving business logic to the client.
 - **Constraints**: Secrets are environment‑only; client executes read‑safe operations; **SPA (Single Page Application)** architecture only.